-Design Tools
+Design & Media Tools

-Free Online Design Tools
+Free Online Design & Media Tools

-Design tools that work in your browser
+Design and media tools that work in your browser

 Good design starts with the right colors.
 Whether you're building a brand palette, matching colors across formats, or generating usernames for a new product — these tools handle the repetitive parts so you can focus on the creative decisions.